-- added aliases for bronze weapons and armor - added alias for tradeable crafts - new blueprint mode: #ignore, useful for scratch space or personal notes - implement {Empty} keycode for use in quickfort aliases; useful for defining blank-by-default alias values - more flexible commandline parsing allowing for more natural parameter ordering (e.g. where you used to have to write quickfort list dreamfort -l you can now write quickfort list -l dreamfort) - print out blueprint names that a #meta blueprint is applying so it's easier to understand what meta blueprints are doing - whitespace is now allowed between a marker name and the opening parenthesis in blueprint modelines. for example, #dig start (5; 5) is now valid (you used to be required to write #dig start(5; 5))
+- Dreamfort blueprint set improvements: added a streamlined checklist for all required dreamfort commands and gave names to stockpiles, levers, bridges, and zones - added aliases for bronze weapons and armor - added alias for tradeable crafts - new blueprint mode: #ignore, useful for scratch space or personal notes - implement {Empty} keycode for use in quickfort aliases; useful for defining blank-by-default alias values - more flexible commandline parsing allowing for more natural parameter ordering (e.g. where you used to have to write quickfort list dreamfort -1 you can now write quickfort list -1 dreamfort) - print out blueprint names that a #meta blueprint is applying so it's easier to understand what meta blueprints are doing - whitespace is now allowed between a marker name and the opening parenthesis in blueprint modelines. for example, #dig start (5; 5) is now valid (you used to be required to write #dig start(5; 5))